CitrineInformatics/api-documentation/docs/01_quickstart/index.md

 ### Connecting to Citrination

 In order to access Citrination using the client library, you will need your API key.
-You individual key is available on your account page.
+Your individual key is available on your account page.
 This key is unique to you; do not share it with anyone.

 With your API key, a client is configured to run against https://citrination.com with the following code block: